-The Art and Design course is an extremely successful course, popular with students at Key Stage 3 as well as at IGCSE and A-Level.
+The Art and Design is an extremely successful course, popular with students at Key Stage 3 as well as at IGCSE and A-Level.

 The Key Stage 3 course is designed to give students a broad experience in art, following the English National Curriculum (ENC).
 The aim is to develop confidence through exploration of materials, ideas and problem-solving.
 Students will study the work of a variety of artists as well as working in 2 Dimensional media and 3D construction.
 They usually study three topics during each year (one per term) with gradual development of techniques and degrees of development and problem-solving.